Graph Quantum Magic Squares and Free Spectrahedra: Notations and background

 In particular, the equality \(\cP^{(3)} = \cC^{(3)}\) holds, and still

 \end{theorem}

-Thus, the matrix convex hull of quantum permutation matrices does not cover the set of quantum magic squares.
-This motivates the study of intermediate structures, such as graph quantum magic squares, which impose combinatorial symmetry constraints and as we will show in Section~\ref{sec:free-spec} still admit a free-spectrahedral description.
+Thus, the matrix convex hull of quantum permutation matrices does not recover the full set of quantum magic squares.
+This motivates the study of \emph{graph quantum magic squares}, which impose additional constraints imposed by the structure of a graph.
+In Section~\ref{sec:free-spec} we show that this variant also admits a free-spectrahedral description.